kaziullah66/azure-network-protocol/README.md

 </p>
 <p>
-We created an inbound port rule for our Linux virtual machine in Azure to deny the requests coming.
-We see that now the requests are timing out and being ignored.
+We created an inbound port rule for our Linux virtual machine in Azure to deny incoming requests.
+We see that the requests are now timing out and being ignored.
 </p>
 <br />